 - The condition occurs mainly in persons ages 20 to 40 years and is most common in Northern Europeans and African Americans

-- Symptoms are variable and the etiology is unknown.
-Fever, weight loss, arthralgias, and erythema nodosum (more commonly seen in Europeans) are the usual initial presenting symptoms.
+- Symptoms are variable - fever, weight loss, arthralgias, and erythema nodosum (more commonly seen in Europeans) are the usual initial presenting symptoms.
 Cough and dyspnea may be minimal or absent.

-"If you see hilar lymphadenopthy it is right to think Sarcoidosis, but not always.
+"If you see hilar lymphadenopathy it is right to think Sarcoidosis, but not always.
 Here is a rough guide to approaching hilar adenopathy:

 - Young female = Sarcoidosis